patilshubham7077/patilshubham7077/README.md

 - I’m a proud member of the college basketball team, where I play as a defender and rebounder.
 Participating in sports has honed my teamwork, discipline, and strategic thinking, complementing my technical skills and personal growth.

 **🚀📞 Collaborations and Opportunities:**
 - I’m always open to exploring new ideas and opportunities in tech.
 If you’re interested in collaborating on projects, discussing innovative solutions, or simply sharing insights, feel free to reach out.
-Let’s explore how we can create something impactful together!](I’m always open to exploring new ideas and opportunities in tech.
-If you’re interested in collaborating on projects, discussing innovative solutions, or simply sharing insights, feel free to reach out.
 Let’s explore how we can create something impactful together!